Bombing of Aizawl: Further bombings

 On 7 March, the IAF targeted sites away from Aizawl, such as Hnahlan near Champhai.
 At 2pm, two jet fighters flew over Hnahlan and strafed and bombed the village.
-Apprxoimately 200 of the 270 houses were completely destroyed with three people dead.
+Approximately 200 of the 270 houses were completely destroyed with three people dead.
 The food stock and animals were collaterally burnt to ashes.
 Pukpui and Bunhmun were also attacked by jet fighters in the same month.
 Pukpui was known as the home village of Laldenga, leader of the MNF.
 The villagers were herded out and watched as the pilots fired upon the houses in front of them.
 In Bunghmun the army was attacked by the MNF.
 As a result, two jet fighters flew a couple rounds above it.
 On the second round it strafed with machine gun fire and the third round saw the dropping of bombs.
 The village was burnt down from the bombs and finished off by army personnel.

 In September 1966, two jet fighters flew over South Mualthuam as villagers worked in the firleds.
 They flew south towards Tuipui and opened machine gun fire on the village.
 A few months later in January 1967, the IAF aided the Indian Army by firing rounds at Hmuntlang.
 The villagers evacuated and recorded that on return the animals were found dead and large bomb craters were found.